 2. PURCHASE AGREEMENT

 Now, with your pre-approval letter in hand, you’re ready to go househunting.
 You’ll have both more confidence and more bargaining power.
-Once you’ve found a possibility and have made an accepted offer, the next step (actually the next pre-step) in applying for a mortgage in Los Angeles is to draw up a purchase agreement.
+Once you’ve found a possibility and have made an accepted offer, the next step (actually the next pre-step) in applying for a mortgage in Riverside is to draw up a purchase agreement.
 Your lender isn’t involved yet, just you and the seller.
 (Consult your local agent about how to make an offer.
 Call (866) 593 7012.)

 3. LOAN APPLICATION

-This next step in applying for a mortgage in Los Angeles is where your lender does get involved – the actual mortgage loan application.
+This next step in applying for a mortgage in Riverside is where your lender does get involved – the actual mortgage loan application.
 “This is a straightforward step in the process because most lenders use the same standardized form.
 They use the Uniform Residential Loan Application (URLA), also known as Fannie Mae form 1003.”
 During the completion of this form as the initial step in the actual application process, you will have to provide information about the property, the kind of loan you want, and your financial information.

 Again, your local real estate agent can help you navigate this part of the process.
 She can help in preparing and gathering all the pertinent information and documents.
 (To find out more, just call (866) 593 7012).